 The start of a new campaign is always exciting as everyone starts with a clean slate and on an even footing.

-While it's important to take a wider view, for Loaded WaiBOP Football the current focus is purely on tomorrow's visit of Capital.
+While it's important to take a wider view, for Loaded WaiBOP Football the current focus tomorrow's visit of Capital.
 Head coach Barry Gardiner said his interest hasn't gone past the season opener.

 "Like every other side in the league we want to start well, so it's important we get our preparation and performance right," said Gardiner during the week.

 "While the pre-season's been quite short, we've been able to work on and start implementing our tactical approach.
 Hopefully some of that will shine through against Capital.

 "We have a reasonably experienced squad this season, with quality and depth in our playing ranks.
 Against Capital we want the players to be brave, passionate and play with spirit.
 If they trust in their ability and we can win the key moments then we'll do well.